eggyy1224/space_live_project/docs/backend/cursor_api_control_response_guidelines.md

     -   If a `send-message` is followed by many other visual or audio commands, the TTS might get "swamped" or its initiation might fail.
     -   **Consider adding short `sleep` pauses (e.g., `sleep 0.5` to `sleep 2.0`) immediately after `send-message` and its paired `emotion-trajectory` *before* a rapid sequence of other commands.** This gives the TTS system a moment to initialize.
     -   Also, ensure that complex scenes have fully resolved (with adequate `sleep` at the end of their command block) before initiating new scenes, especially new `send-message` commands.
 This prevents a backlog or resource contention on the frontend/backend.

+11. **Validate Frontend Preset Names:**
+    -   When using `/api/control/camera/set-frontend-preset`, ensure the `name` provided corresponds to a camera preset defined in the frontend's configuration (e.g., in `prototype/frontend/src/config/resources.ts`).
+Sending an unknown preset name will likely result in no camera change or an error/warning on the frontend side.
+    -   Refer to `docs/backend/camera_control_api.md` for a list of known presets populated from the frontend configuration.

 ##🎬 Working Examples: Bringing it All Together